PhilChodrow/PIC16A/syllabus.md

 ### Homework

-There will be approximately 8 homework assignments throughout the quarter.
-You should consult the [expectations for submitted assignments](https://nbviewer.jupyter.org/github/PhilChodrow/PIC16A/blob/master/content/w1/expectations_for_assignments.ipynb) for guidance on how to document and submit your work.
-The lowest two homework scores will be dropped.
+There will be 8 homework assignments throughout the quarter.
+You should consult the [coding expectations](http://philchodrow.github.io/PIC16A/coding_expectations/) and  [expectations for submitted assignments](https://nbviewer.jupyter.org/github/PhilChodrow/PIC16A/blob/master/content/w1/expectations_for_assignments.ipynb) for guidance on how to document and submit your work. **The lowest two homework scores will be dropped.**

 ### Participation

-Your participation score does **not** include lecture attendance.
 Attendance at scheduled lecture sessions is **encouraged but optional**.
 You can, in principle, achieve a 100% in this course without ever attending a scheduled lecture section.
 Of course, attendance at lecture will help you learn the material more rapidly and thoroughly.
-Scheduled lecture sessions will include Q&A, discussion, and both individual and group activities.
+Scheduled lecture sessions will include Q&A, discussion, supplementary lectures, and both individual and group activities.

 **Attendance at discussion sessions is required**, except in circumstances that make this extremely difficult (such as lack of internet access or time zone issues).
-In this case, the preferred solution is for a group of students in similar circumstances to arrange an alternate meeting time.
+Students in timezones outside the U.S. will generally be offered timezone exemptions, in which case they will work with a group of students in a similar situation at an alternate meeting time.

 Discussion sections will include **graded** group work, including exercises and creative problem-solving.
 This graded work is the basis of your participation score.
-I will send a questionnaire during Week 0 in which you can state inability to attend discussion sections.
-In this case, I will contact you and we will find alternative arrangements.
-The lowest five grades from discussion assignments will be dropped.
+The lowest four grades from discussion assignments will be dropped.
+You are expected to consult the [expectations for working in groups](http://philchodrow.github.io/PIC16A/coding_expectations/) prior to the first Discussion section of the quarter.

 ### Quizzes